pennasenjari/certificates-and-work-samples/README.md

 # work-samples
-Various samples from work life and studies.
+Selected samples from working life and studies